Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

-From the results in Section \ref{results2} one notices that, for Schr\"{o}dinger equations, the probabilistic improvement (defined as the difference between exponents of the deterministic $H^s$ well-posedness threshold and the obtained probabilistic $H^s$ well-posedness threshold) is much smaller compared to wave and heat equations\footnote{There are a few results \cite{Deng, DLM0} which obtain a larger improvement for Schr\"{o}dinger, but these are all in the non-compact setting where much better estimates ({such as} local smoothing) are available.}.
-For example, the probabilistic improvement in \cite{Bourgain} for (\ref{nls}) with $(d,r)=(2,1)$ is $\varepsilon\ll1$ and the improvement in \cite{NS} with $(d,r)=(3,2)$ is $\frac{1}{12}$, compared to the improvement $\approx1$ for wave obtained in \cite{OT} (and similarly for heat).
+In \cite{Bringmann} the author studied the nonlinear wave equation with quadratic derivative nonlinearity on $\mathbb{R}^3$ and improved the known well-posedness threshold with random initial data, again by analyzing high-low interactions.
+This work introduced an improved para-controlled scheme that accounts for all the bad terms in the absence of linear smoothing effects, and also made the very important observation that the high-frequency and low-frequency parts can in fact be made \emph{independent}.
+See Section \ref{earlymethod} for more detailed discussions. \begin{rem} We note from previous discussions that, in the same dimension and for the same nonlinearity, the probabilistic improvement (defined as the difference between exponents of the deterministic $H^s$ well-posedness threshold and the obtained probabilistic $H^s$ well-posedness threshold) is always much smaller for \emph{Schr\"{o}dinger equations} compared to wave and heat equations.

 There are two reasons for this.
-First, heat equations are compatible with H\"{o}lder spaces $C^s$, which scales much higher than $H^s$, but a function with independent Gaussian Fourier coefficients that belongs to $H^s$ will automatically belong to $C^{s-}$ due to Khintchine's inequality.
-This allows one to { have a scaling at a higher regularity} { and hence} be in a better situation when studying the heat equations.
-Such advantage is absent in Schr\"{o}dinger and wave equations, since $C^s$ spaces are not compatible even with linear evolution, and cannot be used in any well-posedness theory.
-Second, the Duhamel evolution for heat equation gains two derivatives, and wave equation gains one. { This allows for room to apply Sobolev embedding, and also reduces the task of controlling the nonlinearity to the task of making sense of products, which is still hard but at least more manageable.} In comparison, the Schr\"{o}dinger Duhamel evolution has no smoothing effect, and it can be challenging to close the estimate even { when the relevant products are well-defined.}
+First, heat equations are compatible with H\"{o}lder spaces $C^s$, which scale much higher than $H^s$, but a function with independent Gaussian Fourier coefficients that belongs to $H^s$ will automatically belong to $C^{s-}$ due to Khintchine's inequality.
+This allows for a scaling at a higher regularity and hence be in a better situation when studying heat equations.
+Such advantage cannot be exploited for Schr\"{o}dinger and wave equations, since $C^s$ spaces are not compatible even with their linear evolution, and cannot be used in any well-posedness theory.